beverlymedtech/firmware/timer/README.md

 accuracy dfcal of +- 1%.
 2. Number of calibration signal periods L = 4
 3. Desired Output frequency 16 MHz
-4. High Speed Internal Oscilator frequency is a function of
+4. High Speed Internal Oscillator frequency is a function of

 ### Find 0.2
 Multiple methods to define the High Speed Internal Oscillator Calibrated frequency.